70 Avenue du General Leclerc,

 In 1972, the theatre was twinned, and later, the upper lobby the basement and the ground floor space were rebuilt giving four screens added to the 420 auditorium.

-On the other side of the avenue, a seven screeen Gaumont multiplex added to the five screens of the Mistral, making this a movie spot for this district of Paris.
+On the other side of the avenue, the seven screen Gaumont Alesia multiplex added to the five screens of the Mistral, making this a movie spot for this district of Paris.